What Is Gap Medical Insurance?

 Is medical gap insurance worth it?

-Gap health insurance is usually worthwhile for a high-deductible health plan (HDHP) if you believe that you’ll hit your out-of-pocket max.
+Gap health insurance is usually worthwhile for a high-deductible health plan (HDHP) if you believe that your medical costs will be high enough to reach your out-of-pocket max.
 To find out if it's worthwhile, compare your anticipated out-of-pocket costs against your gap health plan’s annual price plus the out-of-pocket max.

 For example, if you think you’ll pay $5,300 for your high-deductible health plan’s deductible and coinsurance, and you can purchase a gap policy with an annual premium of $480 and a $1,000 out-of-pocket max, then you can save $3,820.